m50d/m50d.github.com/_posts/2013-10-18-canonicity.md

 Could Tsurya substitute for Haruhi?
 No; she's active enough when participating with the clup, but satisfied enough with her (high-class) life that she'd never initiate a club like Haruhi, and we'd lose the whole overarching plot.
 Could Emiri substitute for Yuki?
 Maybe; they're very similar characters by construction, and I can imagine her undergoing a similar interaction with Kyon.
 But without Yuki's bookish tendencies the show would lose something - and certainly neither interface could substitute for any of the other four brigade members.

 Ok, so characters have to stick to appropriate roles.
-Could we
+Could we make an interesting crossover by substituting characters but keeping their roles intact?
+Could we write an interesting story about Kirk, Bones, and Yuki Nagato?

+Well, maybe.